bandhan-majumder/Newz_Shortie/README.md

 ## Website Link

-You can access the website at [https://newz-shortie.onrender.com/](https://newz-shortie.onrender.com/)
+You can access the website [Here](https://newz-shortie.onrender.com/)

 ## Features